logo

 Follow us

-Why Scripts Can Hurt Your Video
+Why Scripts Can Hurt Your Video Storytelling

 Fo you need a script for videos

-Why Scripts Can Hurt Your Video
+Why Scripts Can Hurt Your Video Storytelling

-In this blog post, I will explore why a script isn’t always the best idea for being authentic in your videos and how you can create compelling content without one.
+I’m not saying you should never use scripts, but it is important to understand why a script isn’t always the best idea for being authentic in your videos and how you can create compelling content without one.

 One caveat…. sometimes a professional voiceover is perfect for some videos.
 I’ve filmed and produced organization and corporate videos where a polished professional voiceover was the perfect fit.
 They were the perfect fit because of the target audience (eg. international launch of a major research project) or how the video was to be used (eg. large on-site project announcement gala).